guildai/guild.ai/pages/docs/intro.md

 In this case you must specify the package to test.

 Press `Enter` to continue.
-Guild runs the two operations assoicated with test.
+Guild runs the two operations associated with test.

 When the two operations are completed, you may use the various Guild